ibexa/documentation-developer/docs/api/public_php_api_search.md

 ## Repository filtering

-You can use the `ContentService::find()` method to find content or Locations using a defined Filter.
+You can use the `ContentService::find(Filter)` method to find Content items or `LocationService::find(Filter)` to find Locations using a defined Filter.

+`ContentService::find` returns iterable [`ContentList`](https://github.com/ezsystems/ezplatform-kernel/blob/v1.1.0/eZ/Publish/API/Repository/Values/Content/ContentList)
+while `LocationService::find` returns iterable [`LocationList`](https://github.com/ezsystems/ezplatform-kernel/blob/v1.1.0/eZ/Publish/API/Repository/Values/Content/LocationList).

 Filtering differs from search.
 It does not use the `SearchService` and is not based on indexed data.